gmtmcd/Level-4-Individual-Project/timelog.md

 ### 10 Nov 2020
 * *1.5 hours* Sent out some surveys and reviewed responses, attempted to get slider working on note taking interface, did not work, going to have to work on it more and try again :(
 * *1 hour* Fixed the slider for emotions and got it working
-* *1.5 hours* Time spent organising when people are free to do their surveys, emailing the surveys, looking at responses, answering questions participants had during it [5.5 hours]
+* *1.5 hours* Time spent organising when people are free to do their surveys, emailing the surveys, looking at responses, answering questions participants had during it
-* *2 hours* Researched how to be able to view a note thats been made - no progress though
+* *2 hours* Researched how to be able to view a note thats been made - no implementation progress though

+### 11 Nov 2020
+* *1 hour* Downloaded the survey answers as csv files, filled in the readme data file a bit with what the data collected is
+* *1 hour* Researched how i should carry out my qualitative data, tried to create a table in excel, i think making it in word would be easier
+* *1 hour* Created tables on word docs for all three surveys of the open-ended questions [10.5 hours]